twostraws/Inferno/README.md

 This repository contains a cross-platform sample project demonstrating all the shaders in action.
 The sample project is built using SwiftUI and requires iOS 17 and macOS 14.

-The sample project contains a lot of extra helper code to demonstrate all the shaders in various ways.
-To use the shaders in your own project, you just need to copy the relevant Metal files across, and optionally also Transitions.swift if you're using a transition shader.
+The sample project contains many extra helper codes to demonstrate all the shaders in various ways.
+To use the shaders in your own project, you need to copy the relevant Metal files across, and optionally also Transitions.swift if you're using a transition shader.

 ![The Inferno Sandbox app demonstrating the simple loupe shader.](sandbox-screenshot.png)